Washington’s most significant weather events of 2021

 We see a handful of brief tornadoes most years in the area, but only rarely do they hit our small target of a city.
 This year was one of those exceptions.

 On July 1, the city was struck by EF1 and EF0 tornadoes.
-Tornadoes are rated on a 0 to 5 scale, with 0 the weakest.
-It was the second round of storminess that day; a 58 mph gust was recorded at Reagan National Airport that afternoon during the first round.
+Tornadoes are rated on a 0-to-5 scale, with 0 the weakest.
+It was the second round of storminess that day; a 58 mph gust was recorded at National Airport that afternoon during the first round.

 The mighty mesocyclone that was responsible for both tornadoes was embedded within a line of storms that passed the region.
-Dave Dildine, reporter for WTOP, had a front-row seat.
+Dave Dildine, a reporter for WTOP, had a front-row seat.

 “The visible world appeared to be bending and swirling toward an invisible vacuum,” he wrote.